camiloariascamacho/camiloariascamacho.github.io/README.md

-## Ignacio Sarmiento Barbieri
+## Camilo Arias

 This is my personal website, powered by [Jekyll](http://jekyllrb.com/) and hosted by [GitHub Pages](https://pages.github.com/).
-It is available at [www.econ.illinois.edu/~ignacio](http://ignaciomsarmiento.github.io) or [ignaciomsarmiento.github.io](http://ignaciomsarmiento.github.io/).
+It is available at (http://camiloariascamacho.github.io) or [camiloariascamacho.github.io](http://camiloariascamacho.github.io/).

-The site is under MIT License